-- Maintenance.
+- Maintenance

-- Renewals and replacements.
+- Renewals and replacements

-- Improvements.
+- Improvements

-The programme to replace the backflow preventers throughout the district has been successful with 920 installations being completed, additional funding from Three Waters Reform Stimulus Programme was used to accelerate this project.
+The programme to replace the backflow preventers throughout the district has been successful with 920 installations being completed, additional funding from Three Waters Reform Programme was used to accelerate this project.

 The construction for the major upgrade of Mokau Water Treatment Plant has been completed, commissioning is now underway.
-Installation of an additional UV unit at Maniaiti/Benneydale Water Treatment Plant has been completed.
-These projects were co-funded from the Three Waters Reform Stimulus Programme.
+Installing of an additional UV unit at Maniaiti/Benneydale Water Treatment Plant has been completed.
+These projects were co-funded from The Three Waters Reform Programme.

 Reticulation renewals to replace old AC pipes has been completed in Te Kuiti and Piopio, along with the significant replacement works which were completed in Mokau.
-These works were undertaken using Three Waters Reform Stimulus Programme funding.
+These works were undertaken using Three Waters Reform Programme funding.

-- (-) F nents of the ce measure have O Achieve Data not availa d time of reporti Not achieved Some or all components were not achieved as per schedule or target.
-YOU CAN E ХРЕСТ MEASURE TARGET/ RESULT HOW WE I PERFORMED We provide that is safe drink and to The Drinking-water Star be followed until the new November 2022. hygienic to use which meets the drinking water standards.
-Water quality complies with the drinking water standards for (a) bacteria Target: Achieve Compliance Result: Not Achieved 0 compliant agai assessed as non- inst DWSNZ.
-WDC staff the assessment.
-Water quality complies with the drinking water standards for (b) protozoa Target: 100% Result: Not Achieved 0 Protozoal compliance is reported a the end of the fiscal year.
-As is th case each year any data loss of >1min will cause technical non- compliance.
-We provide efficient an effective wa supply.
-We d ater Percentage of real water financial year in: ('Water Losses' includes through metering inaccu consumption). real losses throu ıgh lea ks in the networ k and apparent losses achieve this undertaking s by g Te Kuiti Target : ≤ 20% Result: 15.3% \bigcirc Mokau has several significant and activities such as water leakage detection and maintaining the network of water pipes.
-Mokau Target : ≤ 5% Result: 20.7% 0 prolonged leaks due to aging AC pipe, a renewals programme is in progress to replace these.
-Piopio Target: ≤5% Result: 0.3% \bigcirc Faulty flowmeter readings caused an inaccurate result for F F Maniaiti / Benneydale Target : ≤ 10% Result: 17.3% \bigcirc Maniaiti/Benneydale.
-Resolution and attendar excluding public holiday. the timeframes start fro s.
-If notification i s recei ved on the week Ma The median attendance time for urgent call- outs, from the time that we received notification to the time that our service personnel reach the site.
-Target: ≤ 180 minutes (3hrs) Result: 1hr • Achieved.
-We will respond within a reasonable timeframe to issues with the water supply.
+Achieved perform ponents of the nance measure No data, D een met. at time of ata not available reporting.
+Not achieved Some or all components were no achieved as per schedule or targ YOU CAN EXPECT MEASURE TARGET/ RESULT но W WE PERFORMED We provide water hat is safe to The New Zealand Drinking Water Standards are monitored by Taumata Arowai as national standard for public safety. drink and hygienic to use which meets the drinking water standards.
+Water quality complies with the drinking water standards for (a) bacteria Target: Achieve Compliance Result: Achieved 0 WDC Water Treatment Plants a Zones (reticulation) have had n bacterial transgressions during Water quality complies with the drinking water standards for (b) protozoa Target: 100% Result: Not Achieved - the end case ea al compliance is reported at of the fiscal year.
+As is the ch year any data loss of will cause technical non- nce.
+Percentage of real water financial year in: loss from the Co ouncil's s network ed reticulation system in a We provide an efficient and effective water supply.
+We will ('Water Losses' includes through metering inaccu consumption). real losses throu racies or water t igh lea heft.
+T ks in the his does r network and apparent losses not include unauthorised achieve this by undertaking Te Kuiti Target : ≤ 20% Result: 15.3% 0 Mokau has several significant an activities such as water leakage detection and maintaining the network of water Mokau Target: ≤ 5% Result:20.7% 0 pipe, a ed leaks due to aging AC renewals programme is in s to replace these.
+Piopio Target: ≤5% Result: 0.3% 0 lowmeter readings in resulted pipes.
+Maniaiti / Benneydale Target : ≤ 10% Result: 17.3% ate result for /Benneydale. .
+If notification i s recei ved on th efined as Monday - Friday, e weekend or public holiday We will respond The median attendance time for urgent call- outs, from the time that we received notification to the time that our service personnel reach the site.
+Target: ≤ 180 minutes (3hrs) Result: 1hr • Achieve ed. we will respond within a reasonable timeframe to issues with the water supply.
 The median resolution time of urgent call- outs, from the time that we received notification to the time that our service personnel confirm the fault or interruption has been resolved.
-Target : ≤ 540 minutes (9 hrs) Result: 8hrs 45mins • Achieved.
-The median attendance time, in working days, for non-urgent call- outs, from the time that we received notification to the time that our service personnel reach the Target ≤ 660 minutes (11 hrs) Result: 5hrs 9mins Achieved.
+Target : ≤ 540 minutes (9 hrs) Result: 8hrs 45mins • Achieve ed.
+The median attendance time, in working days, for non-urgent call- outs, from the time that we received notification to the time that our service personnel reach the Target ≤ 660 minutes (11 hrs) Result: 5hrs 9mins Achieve ed.